DaveRead/microKENBAK-1-Compiler/documentation/LanguageSpecification.md

 ###Examples
 	OR 0340 # Force upper 4 bits on
 	or 07 # Force lower 3 bits on

+##Bit shift
+**Only the A and B variables may be shifted and shifts are limited to 1 to 4 bits.**

+The value in the variable (A or B) are shifted 1 to 4 bits to the left or right.
+The update is made in place, changing variable's value directly.
+The form is:

+`BITSHIFT *variable_name* *direction* *bit_count*`

+The *variable_name* must be A or B

+The *direction* must be RIGHT (toward LSB) or LEFT (toward MSB)

+The *bit_count* value is optional and must be in the range 1 to 4 (1 is the default)

+Note that a left shift sets bit 0 to 0, while a right shift retains the value in bit 7 (e.g., performs a signed right shift).
+If an unsigned right shift is desired it can be approximated by using register A to perform a one-bit right shift and then ANDing the value with 0177.

+###Examples
+	BITSHIFT A RIGHT
+	BITSHIFT B LEFT 3
+	bitshift a left 2
+---
+	# Unsigned right shift of 3 bits (must use variable A)
+	bitshift a right 1
+	and 0177
+	bitshift a right 2
+---

+##Halt program
+The `HALT` statement is used to stop the program's execution.
+This sends the instruction value of 0000.
+The form is:

+`HALT`

 ##System call (microKENBAK-1 extension)
 The `SYSCALL` statement is used to invoke a system call.
 This sends an instruction value of 0360.
 The documentation for the microKENBAK-1 explains the functionality available, and typically involves the setting the A and, possibly, B, variables, then executing the 0360 instruction, and, for calls that produce values, reading the result from B. The form is: